idevchandan/NewsFeed/README.md

 # NewsFeed
  Displays News Feeds From News API

+## Notes: -
+* The project has been build on Xcode 15.
- Please do Pod Install before running the repository.
+* Please do Pod Install before running the repository.